Procedure Guide ·Ear Hematoma Surgery ·2026

 What Is It

-An aural hematoma is a pocket of blood between the skin and cartilage of the ear flap.
-It's caused by vigorous head shaking or ear scratching, which ruptures small blood vessels.
-The underlying cause is almost always an ear infection, allergies, or ear mites.
+Blood pocket between skin and cartilage in the ear flap, caused by vigorous head shaking or scratching that ruptures small vessels.
+Root cause is almost always ear infection, allergies, or ear mites.
 Floppy-eared breeds are most commonly affected.
 Always treat the underlying ear problem too

 The Process

-Several treatment approaches exist.
-Surgical drainage with sutures: the vet opens the hematoma, drains the blood, and places multiple through-and-through sutures to hold the skin against the cartilage.
-A drain may be placed.
-Some vets use a less invasive approach with needle aspiration and steroid injection, though recurrence is higher.
-The underlying ear condition must be treated simultaneously.
+Vet opens the hematoma, drains blood, and sutures skin to cartilage.
+Less invasive needle aspiration with steroid injection is an alternative, but has higher recurrence.
+The underlying ear condition must be treated at the same time.
 Surgical repair gives best cosmetic results

 Cost Breakdown - $300-$1,500